pi-lar/neuropil/doc/source/tutorial.rst

 ***********************
 .. include-comment:: ../../test/neuropil_controller.c

+topics you may be interested to look at now:

+* realms and identities
+* add more nodes to our neuropil network layer

 *********************
 Setting up a listener
 *********************
 .. include-comment:: ../../test/neuropil_receiver_cb.c

+topics you may be interested to look at now:

+* receive more than pure text data
+* change your interface from public to private
+* change your interface from single to group receiver (load-balancing or fault-tolerant)

 *******************
 Setting up a sender
 *******************
 .. include-comment:: ../../test/neuropil_sender.c

+topics you may be interested to look at now:

+* send more than pure text data
+* change your interface from public to private
+* add more callback hooks for timed out messages
+* use more than one sender

 ***************
 Setting details